 In this configuration, both channels operate independently of each other.
-This is used for all 2-channel operations, e.g. bi-amp and stereo.
+This is used for all 2-channel operations, eg bi amp and stereo.
 Stereo mode is selected by placing the two central switches in the "OFF" position (Down).
-The attenuators on the front panel control the respective channels levels.
+The attenuators on the front panel control the respective channel levels.